XiaomiWiki/XiaomiWiki.github.io/docs/bootloader.md

 3. Download and launch the Xiaomi ADB/Fastboot Tools from [here](tools.md).

-4. Connect the device to your computer and load it in Fastboot mode.
-The device info should appear in the application.
+4. Connect the device in Fastboot mode.
+See the instructions [here](https://saki-eu.github.io/XiaomiADBFastbootTools/).

-    For details, see the instructions on GitHub.

 5. On the Fastboot tab, in the OEM Unlocker module, click Unlock.